Order to Show Cause for Change of Name | San Clemente Times

 Order to Show Cause For Change of

-To All Interested Persons: Justen Time Maltinsky; filed a petition with this court for a decree changing names as follows:
+To All Interested Persons: Vanessa Aidan Bonkoski and Vanessa Aidan Bonkoski on behalf of Aidan Elizabeth Bonskoski, a minor,filed a petition with this court for a decree changing names as follows:

 PRESENT NAME